GhostWording/PublicDocumentation/API/Sections/bot.md

 Parameters:

-* areaInfo : the name of your app (not relevant for the search)
+* appName : the name of your app (not relevant for the search)
 * command : [search](#FreeTextSearch) | [card](#RandomCard)
 * text: the text the user enter for the bot
 * culture : the culture of the user (if not provided, we guess it from headers)